 Cloth diapers have also been around for ages and can be used time and time again.
 Mark and I have been using cloth diapers as our meal napkins for a few years now.
-Of course, we don’t use them with meal guests, but they work fine for us when eating along.
-Believe it or not, you can survive without toilet paper and one-and-done feminine products because family cloth and reusable feminine products are a real thing.
+Of course, we don’t use them with meal guests, but they work fine for us when eating alone.
+Believe it or not, you can survive without toilet paper and one-and-done feminine products because family cloth and reusable feminine products are real things.

 Make Your Own Cleaning and Laundry Supplies

 I don’t know about you, but I always find it irritating that many cleaning supplies only work on one or two areas in your home, so you end up with a whole pantry filled with them.
 Not only are they expensive, but there are ingredients in them that may be harmful.
 As it turns out, making your own cleaning supplies isn’t as hard as you may think.
 Here are 8 homemade cleaners and natural laundry detergents that you should consider making that actually work.